-7.3.2.3 Routing (Activation Key necessary)
+7.3.2.5 Routing (Activation Key necessary)

-A route must be configured if the module is not only be used in the local sub-network.
+Additional static routes can be configured if the module is not only used in the local sub net and if connection cannot be established via the configured standard gateway.

 The gateway / gateway host need to be in the local sub-network range of the module in order to use the routes.